Uluak-alt/vibe-switch/SUBMISSION_GUIDE.md

 - [ ] 440x280 PNG with icon and branding

 ### 3. Website Landing Page (Highly Recommended)
-Create simple page at https://vibeswitch.app with:
+Already created GitHub Pages at https://uluak-alt.github.io/vibe-switch/ with:
 - Hero section explaining what it is
 - Feature list with screenshots
 - Pricing ($4.99 Pro)